British Steam tanker

 |History||Completed in May 1928 |

-At 23.07 hours on 19 Nov, 1942, the unescorted Scottish Chief (Master Thomas Thorogood), dispersed from a convoy of 15 ships, was hit by two torpedoes from U-177 about 200 miles east-southeast of Durban.
+At 23.07 hours on 19 November 1942 the unescorted Scottish Chief (Master Thomas Thorogood), dispersed from convoy PA-8, was hit by two torpedoes from U-177 about 200 miles east-southeast of Durban.
 The tanker broke up in a big explosion and sank in flames.
 The master, 32 crew members and three gunners were lost.
 Five survivors were picked up by HMS Jasmine (K 23) (LtCdr C.D.B.
-Coventry, (retired), RNR) and seven survivors by HMS Genista (K 200) (LtCdr R.M.
+Coventry, RNR) and seven survivors by HMS Genista (K 200) (LtCdr R.M.
 Pattinson, DSC, RNR) and landed at Durban.

 If you can help us with any additional information on this vessel then please contact us.